BernardoBermud/DistributedFileSystem/README.md

 The process of recieving and transfering of memory blocks between data node and copy client is done sending them in chunks of 4KB at a time in order to avoid loosing bits.

+## rm client (rm.py)

+The rm client makes sure that all the information of the file stored in the dfs is deleted.
+The client handles file deletion communicating with the metadata server and data nodes that stored originally the datablocks.

+It sends a request to the metadata server to recieve the inode information.
+With this information, it's able to send each datanode server the respective blockid they are in charge of and delete the file were the block was being stored.